 INCF was founded by the OECD for this purpose, and strives to achieve tools for facilitating neuroscience research worldwide.

-INCF is mainly supported by the membership fees from its member countries, in addition to grants from the Swedish Research Council, the Swedish Foundation for Strategic Research and the National Science Foundation.
+INCF is mainly supported by the membership fees from its member countries, in addition to a grant from the Swedish Research Council.

 Future development initiatives include support in the form of cloud space, computing hardware, congress sponsorships and philantropic opportunities.